Hani-AMJ/Ad4x4-Flutter-App/new_features/FLEXIBILITY_UPGRADE_SUMMARY.md

 ## 📊 Executive Summary

-All three planned features have been upgraded to follow the **Vehicle Modifications System's flexible backend-driven design philosophy**.
+All four planned features have been upgraded to follow the **Vehicle Modifications System's flexible backend-driven design philosophy**.
 Configuration values that were previously hardcoded in Flutter apps are now loaded dynamically from backend APIs, allowing administrators to modify system behavior without requiring app updates.

 ---